OpenTranslationBible/open-bible/en-GB/66.Revelation/md/revelation-22.md

 “Behold, I am coming soon!
 Blessed is the one who keeps the words of the prophecy of this book.”

 ## Revelation 22:8
-I, John, am the one who heard and saw these things.
-And when I heard and saw them, I fell down to worship at the feet of the angel who showed them to me.
+I, John, am the one who witnessed these things.
+And upon hearing and seeing them, I bowed down to worship at the feet of the angel who revealed them to me.

 ## Revelation 22:9
 But he said to me, “Do not do that!
 I am a fellow servant with you and your brothers the prophets, and with those who keep the words of this book.
 Worship God!”